tilap/expo-minimal-boilerplate/README.md

 Keep it bare so:

-- No store (bring your own Redux, Zustand, ...)
+- No store (bring your own Redux, Zustand, ...).
+A Zustand one is used for Preferences and can easily be replaced or let working by its own.
-- No ui librariry (just a few bare component)
+- No ui librariry, just a few bare component (Typography, Box, Button, ...).
-- No account or any business stuff
+- No account nor business stuff

 ### Screenshots